Evamel/website-berners-lee/README.md

 # When?
 Why?
 This website was created during **the field** for the BeCode junior web developer formation.
 It was an exercise in which we had to reproduce a little web site.

+# Where?
+ You can find it here: https://evamel.github.io/website-berners-lee/